 3. Enhances Blood Flow: The active ingredients in ginger: “gingerol,” helps relax blood vessels thereby boosting blood circulation.
 This helps to improve the nourishment of hair follicles, leading to faster hair growth.

 4. Controls Dryness: Dryness is one of the things that causes the hair to become brittle, which often leads to breakage.
 Fortunately, ginger acts as a natural conditioner, controlling dryness by bringing back moisture to your hair.

 5. Uses Fatty Acids to Nourish The Hair: It might surprise you to know that ginger also contains chains of fatty acids like linoleic acid which nourishes the hair, keeping it super strong and healthy.

 While these abundant properties of ginger make it a perfect hair growth formula, some people are usually confused when deciding what form of ginger to use.

 Using the powdered form of ginger might not be the best option because fresh ginger root contains more of the important nutrients that make it effective for hair care.

 Furthermore, some powdered ginger products may have some coloring agents that could leave a yellow tint on light hair.
 That being said, you can still use ginger on your hair to fight hair loss by following the DIY treatments below.

 How to Use Ginger For Hair Growth & Dandruff | The Procedures

 1. Ginger for Hair Loss

 The process is pretty simple.
-Just grill ginger and mix it with plenty of water until you get to a comfortable consistency.
+Just grill ginger and mix it with plenty of water until you get to an appropriate consistency.